RAGE-toolkit/RAGE-workshop-2024/day4/Phylogenetics/day4_alignment.md

 Write `mafft sequences.fasta > sequences_aligned.fasta`

-This will take the input file (sequences.fasta) and align the sequences in it, producing an output file (sequences_aligned.fasta) with the sequences aligned.
+This will take the input file (`sequences.fasta`) and align the sequences in it, producing an output file (`sequences_aligned.fasta`) with the sequences aligned.

 It's a good idea to add _aligned in the output file name (and any other processes you may run!) to the file name like we've done here, so you don't overwrite the original file, and you can see how each file has been changed.
 This also makes it easier to go back a step if things don't work!

 E.g. When processing file test.fasta, I may end up with test.fasta, test_outgroup.fasta and test_outgroup_aligned.fasta.
 Just from the file name, I can tell I added an outgroup and then aligned all the sequences in the file!

-When the process is complete, download the 'sequences_aligned.fasta`

 # Task 4

-Open the downloaded `sequences_aligned.fasta` file in SeaView.
+When the process is complete, open the `sequences_aligned.fasta` file in SeaView.

 Scroll along to look at the sequences again.